 Welcome to AP World History!
-You are about to take a journey that begins at the dawn of human existence and ends in modern times.
+You are about to take a journey of a lifetime!

 This course is designed to blend a variety of digital resources and technology.
 Much of the course content is flipped so we can dedicate a significant amount of class time to focus on building skills required for analyzing documents and writing sophisticated essays.
 Therefore, much of the responsibility for learning the historical facts is yours.

 In AP World History: Modern, students investigate significant events, individuals, developments, and processes from 1200 to the present.
 Students develop and use the same skills, practices, and methods employed by historians: analyzing primary and secondary sources; developing historical arguments; making historical connections; and utilizing reasoning about comparison, causation, and continuity and change over time.
 The course provides six themes that students explore throughout the course in order to make connections among historical developments in different times and places: humans and the environment, cultural developments and interactions, governance, economic systems, social interactions and organization, and technology and innovation.

 Student will also study four separate themes of world history: